 – Miss Marina

-My name is Marina, and I am so excited to be leading the Vancouver Chapter of Muddy Boot Prints (™) - Early Learning Outside!
-I joined Muddy Boot Prints in 2024 as a teacher and quickly discovered I couldn’t stay away.
-I truly love this program and the rich opportunities it offers for creative play, curiosity, and learning through our connection with the natural world.
+Marina is excited to lead the Vancouver Chapter of Muddy Boot Prints™ - Early Learning Outside.
+She joined the program in 2024 as a teacher and quickly fell in love with the rich opportunities it offers for creative play and connection with the land.

 Sam MacDonald, Teacher